CBD for Alzheimer's.

 Cannabidiol (CBD) is derived from the Cannabis plant, so it is safe to use and has fewer risks and side effects than synthetic medicines prescribed for Alzheimer's patients.
-Although it comes from herbal Cannabis, CBD does not produce euphoria or 'high' effects and any form of THC intoxication.
+Although it comes from herbal Cannabis, CBD does not produce euphoria or 'high' effects.

 Here are just a few of the benefits that using CBD can have on Alzheimer's:

 - CBD as an anti-inflammatory agent - neurodegenerative disorders usually cause inflammation of nerve tissue, which occurs as an early defense mechanism.
 However, this symptom can develop into an uncontrolled chain of reactions.
 Thus, the use of CBD as an anti-inflammatory agent has been shown to help delay the progression of the condition.